PowerShell

 And with package and metadata caching, you can avoid developer interruptions.
 Cache locally to reduce response times and ensure your third-party packages are available even if the Gallery is running slow or goes down.

-Additional Feature for Efficiency and Safety: Promotion
+🚀 Additional Feature for Efficiency and Safety: Promotion

 Keep your modules separated by team or by quality without difficult, time-consuming package-sharing.
 Package promotion copies a package between feeds in just three clicks.
-And a package promotion pipeline restricts the ‘promote to’ feed, adding an extra layer of privilege controls.
+What’s more, a package promotion pipeline restricts the ‘promote to’ feed, adding an extra layer of privilege controls.
 And to further indicate production-ready packages, use repackaging to change its pre-release tag while maintaining package immutability.
 Exactly what was tested goes to production.

-Here’s How to Use ProGet for Your PowerShell Modules
+How to Use ProGet for Your PowerShell Modules

 Step 1: Install ProGet